 Most salespeople will start the meeting with their own objectives.
 Asking the customer to state their objectives is a professional and assertive way to start the meeting.
 It allows you to tick off all of their agenda points.
 And, interestingly, the customer almost always replies with their biggest problem, need or pain point.
 A great gateway into your subsequent questioning.

 2) Reality: explore their current situation, probing for any issues

-“Tell me about your current set up in regards to…”
+“Tell me about your current set up in regard to…”

-“What challenges are you facing, in regards to…”
+“What challenges are you facing, in regard to…”